-In this era of ever-evolving technology, a video platform has quickly become a staple in the world of transportation, with most systems deployed as driver coaching and improvement tools and as a first line of defense against unjustified accident and injury claims.
+In this era of ever-evolving technology, video has quickly become a staple in the world of transportation.
+Many video telematics systems are used for:

 This article is a practical guide to using a video telematics platform like Lytx to manage your CSA scores and streamline compliance.